 The distinct ownership categories are what help organize single accounts (accounts not falling into any other category), which would include [A.] retirement accounts like Individual Retirement Accounts (IRAs), [B.] accounts with more than one owner, and joint accounts with equal rights to withdraw, [C.] revocable trust accounts characterized by language like ‘ “Payable on death,” “In trust for,” et cetera, [D.] irrevocable trust accounts [E.] Employee Benefit Plan accounts (deposits of a pension plan) [F.] corporation or partnership or unincorporated Association accounts and [G.] government accounts

-[1.1] HOW THE FDIC INSURES ITS DEPOSITORS
+HOW THE FEDERAL DEPOSIT INSURANCE CORPORATION INSURES ITS DEPOSITORS

 A certain depositor’s sums of deposits of any single ownership group at a specific bank are tallied and secured up to USD250,000.
-If considering the case of joint accounts, every co-owner is considered to hold the equal percentage of the account as the other co-owner (unless the account expressly specifies otherwise) (this may be the truth even if each co-owner is entitled to withdraw all funds from the account).
+If considering the case of joint accounts, every co-owner is considered to hold an equal percentage of the account as the other co-owner (unless the account expressly specifies otherwise) (this may be the truth even if each co-owner is entitled to withdraw all funds from the account).
 Each depositor USD 250,000 is insured, and the total account balance is also insured based on this co-ownership.

 A revocable trust account’s owner is typically insured up to USD 250,000 by each unique beneficiary (dependant on specific rules if there are more than five of these beneficiaries).
 Therefore, whenever a single person has an account designated as being in confidence with and in trust for the (payable on the death of, etc.) multiple additional beneficiaries, the assets in the account are guaranteed up to however many depositors have insured for the USD 250,000.